MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-whats-new.md

 ## Use your same apps, and new apps, improved

-- Starting with Windows 11, users in the [Windows Insider program](https://insider.windows.com/) can download and install **Android apps** from the Microsoft Store.
+- Starting with Windows 11, users in the [Windows Insider program](https://insider.windows.com/) can download and install **Android™️ apps** from the Microsoft Store.
 This feature is called the **Windows Subsystem for Android**, and allows users to use Android apps on their Windows devices, similar to other apps installed from the Microsoft Store.

   Users open the Microsoft Store, install the **Amazon Appstore** app, and sign in with their Amazon account.
 When they sign in, they can search, download, and install Android apps.